denizmatar/TicTacToe-Bitwise/README.md

 * [Setup](#setup)

 ## General Info
 This project is a traditional Tic-Tac-Toe game that is written in Solidity.
+Deployer sets a game duration (seconds) and bet amount to initialize the contract.
+Winner gets (betAmount * 2).
+If one of the players doesn't make a move within game time, anyone can call the withdraw function to let the winner by default collect the prize.
 The logic of this project uses **bitwise operations** to do things such as:

 - Determine whether new move is different from previous ones
 - Determine whether new move is different from opponent's moves
 - Update player table